-For each dataset and each level of required rate of return, we have solved all the LP problems defined in Section 3.3 and the Markowitz (mean-variance) model.
-As an example of information one can get from the analysis of the optimal portfolio selected by a given model, we show Table 3 representing the findings for the Minimax model over Period A. Table 3 is divided into two parts: the first corresponds to the problem formulated as minimization of the risk measure ( $\alpha = 0$ ), while the second refers to the maximization of the corresponding safety measure ( $\alpha = 1$ ).
-Each part consists of five columns showing: the objective function value (obj.), the portfolio per cent average return (z), the portfolio diversification (div.) represented by the number of selected securities, the minimum and the maximum share within the portfolio, respectively.
-The average return is reported as converted onto a yearly basis (e.g., z = 8.34%per year is equivalent to a mean return 0.1542% per week).
-Each row of the table corresponds to a level of the required return ( $\mu_0$ ).
-The first row refers to the minimum risk portfolio (MRP) and to the maximum safety portfolio (MSP), respectively (no required return bound).
-Recall that, for a bound on the expected return larger than the MRP (equal to 1.08% per year), the mean-risk model provides the complete parameterization of the $\mu/\rho$ -efficient set.
+A. Table 3 is divided into two parts: the first corresponds to the problem formulated as minimization of the risk measure ($\alpha = 0$), while the second refers to the maximization of the corresponding safety measure ($\alpha = 1$).
+Each part consists of five columns showing: the objective function value (obj.), the portfolio per cent average return (z), the portfolio diversification (div.) represented by the number of selected securities, and the minimum and the maximum share within the portfolio, respectively.
+The average return is reported as converted onto a yearly basis (e.g. z = 8.34% per year is equivalent to a mean return of 0.1542% per week).
+Each row of the table corresponds to a level of the required return (μ_0).
+The first row refers to the MRP and to the MSP, respectively (no required return bound).
+Recall that, for a bound on the expected return larger than the MRP (equal to 1.08% per year), the mean-risk model provides the complete parametrization of the μ/ρ -efficient set.
 The latter includes the portfolios belonging to the subset of the efficient solutions of the corresponding mean-safety problem, i.e. the portfolios with required return exceeding the mean return of the MSP (8.34% per year), as proven in Section 3.2.
 The full set of tables for all the models in the four periods, along with extensive details on the in-sample computational results, can be found in Mansini et al. (2002).

 In Period A (see Table 3) the Minimax model shows a small gap between the return of the MRP and that of the MSP.
 However, this is not always the case.
 Table 4 shows the mean returns of the MRP and the MSP, respectively, in the four periods for all the models.
-The symbol "\\" means that the mean return is larger than 10,000% per year.
+The symbol '' means that the mean return is larger than 10 000% per year.
 Such large values may be caused by low diversified portfolios, the securities of which have dramatically large weekly mean returns (sometimes close to 100%) over the period.
 Usually, large weekly rates of return are a direct outcome of a stock quotation suspension for excessive price increase: when newly admitted to quotation, the price of a security may be drastically higher than its last quotation.
-For instance, the MSP for the MAD model in Period A consists of only three securities (namely, Bintermo, Saiag and Simint) and it returns 17.47% per week, which is greater than 40,000% on a yearly basis.
+For instance, the MSP for the MAD model in Period A consists of only three securities (namely, Bintermo, Saiag and Simint) and it returns 17.47% per week, which is greater than 40 000% on a yearly basis.
 This is due to stock Simint, the average weekly return of which, over Period A, is about 94.25%.
+This security price during the period 1994-95 moved from a minimum of 0.0054 \in to a maximum of 1.54 \in .
+Simint's quotation was suspended several times in Period A, and in one case for more than two weeks.
+Similarly, the 2063.7% yearly return for the model